Note

 Profiler setting for Sampling is turned off:

-- Click on Profiler.
+- Select Profiler.

-- Click on the Triggers button.
+- Select the Triggers button.

 Still no traces uploaded?

 Create a support request, or ask Azure community support.
-You can also submit product feedback to Azure feedback community.
+You can also submit product feedback to the Azure feedback community.

 Double counting in parallel threads

 When you see parallel threads in your traces, determine which threads are waiting so that you can identify the hot path for the request.
-Usually, the thread that quickly goes into a wait state is waiting on the other threads.
+Usually, the thread that quickly goes into a wait state waits on the other threads.
 Concentrate on the other threads and ignore the time in the waiting threads.

-Troubleshoot Profiler on your specific Azure service
+Troubleshoot the .NET Profiler on your specific Azure service

 Azure App Service

-For Profiler to work properly, make sure:
+For the .NET Profiler to work properly, make sure that you:

 Go to Kudu.
 In the Azure portal:

-- Select Go.
+Select Go.

 On the top menu, select Tools > WebJobs dashboard.
 The WebJobs pane opens.